lplotni/testing-frameworks/README.md

 # testing-jvm-frameworks
-Let's compare spring and others
+Let's compare jvm frameworks 🎉💻

 The idea is pretty simple: How does the same simple service that is able to consume a message from a queue and expose some information via an HTTP endpoint